Vennela009/Life-Skills/learningProcess.md

+# Learning Process: A Guide to Effective Learning

 ### 1. What is the Feynman Technique?
 Explain in 1 line.
 The Feynman Technique is a way to learn by explaining things simply to make sure you really understand them.